Opening a Contemporary or Paint your own Pottery Studio

 This room MUST be able to be vented outside.
 Will this be your dipping room as well?
 A dipping vat, tables or shelves for drying pieces, storage.
 Will you have a separate room for an office?
 Desk, file cabinets, computer, fax machine, mini-refrigerator,?
 How many bathrooms?
 Handicap assessable?
 Party room?
 You'll desperately wish you didn't skimp on this many, many times over.
 How big for the party room?
 Can you put up one or two walls and a door to make it happen?
 Seating in the party room for up to 25?
 35?
 Long folding tables, picnic tables, etc. allow for versatility here.
 Where will your paint display and serving area be?
 The main front area-can you visualize how many tables and chairs?
 A two-top means table-for-two, so how many two-tops, four-tops, six-tops?
 How many shelves to display bisque and finished pieces?
 Does it have a great display window(s) visible to foot traffic?
 Will you be offering food or beverages?
 Will you have a designated area for small children who aren't painting?
 Where will these areas be located in your studio?
 When you are looking the place over with the lease agent, be thinking about all these issues.

 What kind of studio?
-Pure contemporary?
-If you've never been in ceramics before, or worked in a contemporary studio for a few months or more, you might want to start out as a pure contemporary--customer paints on bisque, you dip and fire, they pick up in 3-5 days.
+Pure contemporary - now more often called Paint Your Own Pottery - If you've never been in ceramics before, or worked in a contemporary studio for a few months or more, you might want to start out as a pure contemporary--customer paints on bisque, you dip and fire, they pick up in 3-7 days.

 Believe me, you will have your hands so full learning the ropes, getting used to the routine, the first three to six months you are open.
 The learning curve can be difficult whether you get training or not.
 After you get comfortable with learning dipping, firing, serving paint, pricing, parties, etc., you can consider adding other crafts such as glass, jewelry, or whatever.